-I'm going to share an overview of my personal favourite style and teach you how to practice one of the simplest and most effective styles of meditation, commonly called "breath awareness meditation".
+I'm going to share an overview of the style I have experience with and teach you how to practice one of the simplest and most effective styles of meditation, commonly called "breath awareness meditation".
 Breath awareness meditation is great if you would like to achieve any of the following:

-- Reduce stress both immediately after meditating and when not meditating
+- Reduce stress during meditation, immediately after and even when not meditating

 - Improve focus and concentration